Vanderhoof/alembic-dddl/docs/tutorial.md

 ## Creating some views

-SQLite doesn't support user-defined functions and stored procedures, but with the current table structure, we still can have some fun with creating a few views.
+SQLite doesn't support user-defined functions and stored procedures, but with the current table structure, we still can have some fun creating a few views.

 For example these three:

-**best_customer**: show a customer who ordered the most products
+**best_customer**: show the customer who ordered the most products

 ```sql
 -- app/scripts/best_customer.sql

 DROP VIEW IF EXISTS best_customer;

 CREATE VIEW best_customer AS